 Once the measure has been loaded, the testing process may identify issues with the measure.
 When issues are identified, the logic must be updated in the MAT to resolve these issues.
 Alternatively, the measure could be updated in the MAT as part of an annual update.
 Once a measure has been updated in the MAT, it may be necessary to update that measure in Bonnie for testing.
 To update a measure, follow these steps:

-Click the “Update” button (#11) on the Measure Dashboard, which displays the “Update Measure” dialog (Figure 9).
+Click the “Update” button (#11) on the Measure Dashboard, which displays the “Update Measure” dialog as shown in Figure 9.

 Select a new MAT export zip with the updated measure definition.